You have energy questions; here’s where to find answers: ask the Energy Coach!

 Click titles to open content.

 Button Up WEC is a service to help our members save energy and save money!
 In fact WEC wants to give you money to help you get started.
 Yes you heard that right; we want to give you money!
-Button Up 2022 incentives (including Efficiency Vermont and other incentives).
+Button Up 2024 incentives - PDF (including Efficiency Vermont and other incentives).

 Why are we doing this?
 The state of Vermont has a goal to become 90% renewable by 2050.
 That includes all sources of energy; not just electricity.
 In fact, WEC is already 100% renewable so your electric use is already meeting the state’s goal!